-When I started packing stuff to bring back to Malaysia, Hubby *often* grumbled about the many packs of curry, chilli and turmeric powder I had.
+When I started packing stuff to bring back to Malaysia, Hubby *often* grumbled about the many packs of curry powder, chilli powder and turmeric powder from Malaysia in the kitchen.

 Hey, some of the curry, chilli or turmeric spices were given to me! (by well-meaning friends in Malaysia who either sent, passed via friends or pushed them to us… :P)